derektan-ai/ai_translator/README.md

 AI Real-Time Voice Translation Assistant

 1. Basic Functions:
    [Core capabilities] Real-time translation based on voice input.
-Four-language user interface, Supports mutual translation between 10 source languages, including English, Russian, and French, and 4 target languages, with automatic transcription (saved as TXT file).
+Four-language user interface, supports mutual translation between 10 source languages, including English, Russian, and French, with automatic transcription (saved as TXT file).
    [Based on cloud services] When connected to the internet, the domestic real-time speech recognition and translation model (gummy-realtime-v1) under Alibaba Cloud services can be used to a certain extent in scenarios with complex accents or background noise.
-   [Multi-scenario adaptability] It can be used for multiple scenarios such as simultaneous text interpretation in public meetings, live streaming, local video playback and transcription, and foreign language learning .
+   [Multi-scenario adaptability] Used for interpretation in public meetings, live streaming, local video playback and transcription, also good for foreign language learning.

 2. Supported languages:
    Chinese ( zh ), English (en), Japanese ( ja ), Korean ( ko ), Cantonese ( yue ), German (de), French ( fr ), Russian ( ru ), Italian (it), Spanish ( es )